-Monthly inflation rate and bank rate in Canada 2018-2024
+Monthly inflation rate and bank rate in Canada 2018-2025

 Global context of inflation and interest rates

 The Canadian experience aligns with the broader international trend of central banks raising policy rates to combat inflation.
 Between 2021 and 2023, nearly all advanced and emerging economies increased their central bank rates.
 However, a shift occurred in the latter half of 2024, with many countries, including Canada, beginning to lower rates.
 This change suggests a new phase in the global economic cycle and monetary policy approach.
-Notably, among surveyed countries, Russia maintained the highest interest rate in September 2024, while Japan had the lowest rate.
+Notably, among surveyed countries, Russia maintained the highest interest rate in early 2025, while Japan had the lowest rate.

 Comparison with the United States